vthink/mikrotik_api/README.md

 #Mikrotik RouterOS API
 This spark library for working with Mikrotik RouterOS API.
 The Library is developing from Denis Basta (denis.basta@gmail.com) routeros_api class and we change it to our core class with name Mapi_Core.

-We have been tested with RouterOS version 3 and above
+We have been tested with RouterOS version 3 and above.
+This spark library allow you to manipulating your Mikrotik RouterOS, but in this version there is much thing not have done yet.
+In the future release we will developing compelete library for manipulation Mikrotik RouterOS.

+Support In Version 0.5.0

+   * IP Address
+   * IP Accounting
+   * IP ARP
+   * IP DHCP Client
+   * IP DHCP Relay
+   * IP DHCP Server
+   * IP DNS
+   * IP Pool
+   * IP Firewall
+   * IP Hotspot
+   * IP Route
+   * IP Service
+   * Interface Bonding
+   * Interface Eoip
+   * Interface Ethernet
+   * Interface IpIp
+   * Interface PPPOE Client
+   * Interface PPPOE Server
+   * Interface VLAN
+   * Interface VRRP
+   * PPP AAA
+   * PPP Active
+   * PPP Profile
+   * PPP Secret
+   * System
+   * File

 ##Documentation
 We still build documentation for this spark library, so to get update information about documentation and spark libary update please go to our site at  http://vthink.web.id/index.php/content/categories/21.
-And to know more about Mikrotik RouterOS API Manual you can go to site : http://wiki.mikrotik.com/wiki/Manual:API
+And to know more about Mikrotik RouterOS API Manual you can go to site at  http://wiki.mikrotik.com/wiki/Manual:API

 ##Requirement